curl/everything-curl/libcurl-http/download.md

 ## libcurl HTTP download

-The GET method is the default method libcurl uses when a HTTP URL is requested and no particular other method is asked for.
+The GET method is the default method libcurl uses when an HTTP URL is requested and no particular other method is asked for.
 It asks the server for a particular resource—the standard HTTP download request: